 III.
 Aromatic Hydrocarbon: The aromatic hydrocarbons are cyclic compounds.
 The aromatic compounds may contain one or more benzene rings.

-The individual hydrocarbons are further classified into groups called homologous series.
-Therefore, according to the homologous series, a group of chemically similar compounds has a general formula.
+There is also a homologous series of hydrocarbons.
+In the homologous series, a group of chemically similar compounds have a general formula.

 As mentioned above, alkanes are saturated hydrocarbons and contain only single carbon-carbon bond.
 Methane is the simplest and the most common saturated hydrocarbon.